-5.23 DISTRIBUTION OF NOTICES AND AGENDAS AMENDED AGENDAS AND EMERGENCY MEETINGS
+5.2 AMENDED AGENDAS AND EMERGENCY MEETINGS

-- A) The City Clerk shall ensure that the Mayor and Council receive copies of all City Council Meeting Notices and Agendas, and any documentation provided for said meeting, no less than 24-hours prior to the meeting. - B) The City Clerk shall ensure that the City Council meeting notices, Agendas and documentation, as deemed necessary, are distributed to the City Manager, City Attorney and Department Directors.
-The Council Agenda Packet will be available on the city of Goodyear website. - C)A) The City Clerk, or designee, may amend a published Agenda, but no less than 24-hours prior to the designated meeting, and only upon receipt of direction from the City Manager or Mayor, or to correct minor errors.
-Amended Agendas will indicate the sequential number of the amendment and the date amended. - BD) EMERGENCY MEETINGS: An Emergency Meeting may be held with less than 24 hours' notice.
+- A) The City Clerk, or designee, may amend a published Agenda, but no less than 24-hours prior to the designated meeting, and only upon receipt of direction from the City Manager or Mayor, or to correct minor errors.
+Amended Agendas will indicate the sequential number of the amendment and the date amended. - B) EMERGENCY MEETINGS: An Emergency Meeting may be held with less than 24 hours' notice.
 The meeting must be necessary because of an actual emergency.
 Such an emergency exists when, due to unforeseen circumstances, immediate action is necessary to avoid some serious consequences that would result from waiting until the required notice could be given.
 Prior to the emergency discussion or action, the members of the Public Body must announce the nature of the emergency, and those reasons must be included in the minutes of the emergency meeting.
 A.R.S.
-38-431.02(1). - E) ANNUAL NOTICE POSTING/COUNCIL: The City Clerk, not later than January 2nd of each year, shall post a public notice for Regular City Council Meetings in that calendar year, stating the date, time, and place of the meetings, and where copies of the agenda may be obtained. - F) ANNUAL NOTICE/OTHER PUBLIC BODIES: The Public Bodies of the City shall file a statement with the City Clerk's Office stating where all public notices of their meetings for that calendar year, will be posted and shall give such additional public notice as is reasonable and practicable as to all meetings.
+38-431.02(1).